 Christiansen explained to a group of students trying to direct KUBO from one place to another, “KUBO can only do what you tell KUBO to do.“

-Created in 2015, KUBO is a coding solution that uses physical programming language, the TagTile.
+Created in 2015, KUBO is a coding solution that uses a physical programming language, the TagTile.

 After success in Vanderbeck’s classroom, the USD 250 Foundation wrote a grant request to ONE Gas.
 The Grant requested funds to purchase the Coding curriculum, Kubo, for each of the four Elementary schools in the district.

 “We appreciate the USD 250 Foundation and Kansas Gas Energy for their grant opportunity awarded to us for the purchase of Pitsco KUBO kits for each elementary school.
 These kits will allow students at our earliest grade levels to get hands-on experience with the process of coding which will, in turn, help to develop their critical thinking and problem-solving abilities.”
 Says Dr. Brad Hanson, Assistant Superintendent of Schools.

 Coding provides our students with the opportunity to develop college and career skills such as setting up a hypothesis, manipulating variables, testing their ideas, collecting data, and then analyzing and graphing their results.
 With the help of the ONE Gas Grant, KUBO provides hands-on manipulatives that allow students to create, explore, and develop their skills for natural curiosity that leads to a conceptual understanding of computer sciences.

 Thank you USD 250 Foundation, Pitsco Education, and One Gas for your continued support of USD 250 and our students.